CitiesSkylinesMods/DocumentationWiki/Writerside/topics/General.md

 ### Simulation

-_Use these options to customise vehicle simulation detail and updates..._
+_Use these options to customize vehicle simulation detail and updates..._

 #### Simulation accuracy